-It owns the largest concentration of hotels per square meter in Lisbon.
+The Baixa houses the largest concentration of hotels per square meter in Lisbon.
 For this reason, it has options for all tastes (and all budgets).
-Even though it is right in the tourist buzz, you find reasonable prices and good value for money.
-It has easy access to the river, restaurants of all kinds and the subway.
+Even though it’s right in the tourist buzz, you find reasonable prices and good value for your money.
+It has easy access to the river, restaurants of all kinds, and the subway.

 Príncipe Real: Trendy and Cool

-It is the “fashion district” in Lisbon.
-For some time now, it has gained several of the most popular addresses in the city.
-You can find good hotels and several properties and rooms for rent.
-Staying in this region, you’ll have trendy shops and interesting restaurants within walking distance.
-The negative point is that it is in an area of slopes where the ups and downs are inevitable.
-It’s for those who aren’t lazy to walk and want to explore a less tourist side of the town.
+It is the “fashion district” of Lisbon.
+For some time now, it has gained several of the most famous addresses in the city.
+You can find good hotels and many properties and rooms for rent.
+Staying in this region, you’ll have trendy shops and restaurants within walking distance.
+On the negative side, it’s an area of slopes where the ups and downs are inevitable.
+Better for those who don’t bother to walk and want to explore a less tourist side of the town.

 Chiado: A bit of everything

-The region is well served with many restaurants, shops and sights.
-No wonder it is considered one of the best places to stay.
-From there, you can easily explore the entire central region on foot – not to mention that it is on the side with the best public transport offer in the city.
-Despite the flow of tourists, you can get a taste of what a typical Lisbon neighborhood is.
+The region is well served with many restaurants, shops, and sights.
+No wonder Chiado is considered one of the best areas to stay in Lisbon.
+From there, you can readily explore the entire central region on foot – not to mention that it’s on the side with the best public transport in the city.
+Despite the flow of tourists, you can get a taste of a typical Lisbon neighborhood.

 Alfama: To go back in time

-Although it has lost some of its charms in recent years, Alfama remains one of the best places to discover the more traditional side of Lisbon.
+Alfama remains one of the best places to discover the more traditional side of Lisbon.
 There are alleys full of tiles, houses of fado, balconies with clotheslines… The hotels have a very modern vibe, despite being in old buildings.
-The good thing is that almost everything is just minutes from the central region.
+The good thing is that almost everything is just minutes away from the central region.

 Best hotels and accommodation